South Mozambique Explorer

 Day 7 - Praia do Tofo

-We head out this morning in a fibreglass boat to explore Inhambane Bay.
+We head out this morning in a small speedboat to explore Inhambane Bay.
 The shallow waters of the estuary are perfect for snorkelling to search for seahorses and other small marine creatures.
 When we reach Pansy Island, we disembark and take a stroll along the sandbank at low tide.
 In the afternoon we visit a local village for lunch, with the rest of the day free to relax and explore the area at leisure.
 Overnight Turtle Cove or similar.
 (BL)

 Day 8 - Inhambane - Inhassoro